Nuvei/nuvei-plugin-woocommerce/readme.txt

 For more information about Simply Connect, please check its [documentation](https://docs.nuvei.com/documentation/accept-payment/simply-connect/).

 To work proper our plugin relay of additional services to send order and client data and receive information about the transactions.
-All of this services (and the plugin) belongs to Nuvei, former SafeCharge.
+All of those services (including the current plugin) belongs to Nuvei, former SafeCharge.
 Below are described the services we are using:

-https://ppp-test.nuvei.com/ppp/api/v1/ - Nuvei' Sandbox REST API path;
+https://ppp-test.nuvei.com/ppp/api/v1/... - Nuvei' Sandbox REST API path;
-https://secure.safecharge.com/ppp/api/v1/ - Nuvei's Production REST API path;
+https://secure.safecharge.com/ppp/api/v1/... - Nuvei's Production REST API path;
 https://cdn.safecharge.com/safecharge_resources/v1/checkout/simplyConnect.js - The Production URL to the Nuvei' Simply Connect;
 https://devmobile.sccdev-qa.com/checkoutNext/simplyConnect.js - The QA URL to the Nuvei' Simply Connect;
 https://cdn.safecharge.com/safecharge_resources/v1/websdk/autoclose.html - A help URL who close APM popup, when it is used;